shnupta/bric/README.md

 # Bric
-Bric is a tiny text editor based on kilo.
+Bric is a text editor based on kilo.

 ### Installation: